 - Ristorante Avanti: This Italian restaurant offers a stunning view of Lombard Street from its outdoor patio.
 The food is delicious, and the service is top-notch.

-Best Places to stay at Lombard
+Best Places to Stay at Lombard Street

 If you’re looking for accommodation near Lombard Street, you’ll be spoiled for choice!
 There are plenty of great hotels and B&Bs in the area, and most are within walking distance of the famous street.